Close Banner

 If you live in the western parts of the United States, Canada and Mexico, chances are Disneyland Resort is your main Disney Parks destination in the U.S. Our Disneyland fan's guide to visiting Disney World will toadally help you transition to the very different Disney World Resort.

-Disney World is a much larger park with transportation to think about and more hotel choices.
+Disney World is a much larger destination with transportation to think about and more hotel choices.
 So let's hop to it and go over what you need to know before heading to Disney World when coming from a Disneyland perspective.
-Park hopping is a little different on both coasts, and all Disneyland and Disney World theme parks require a theme park reservation for the first (or only) park you want to enter each day.
-Hop over to our Disney World Reservation System post for more details.

 The Disneyland Fan’s Guide to Visiting Disney World — Planning